 If the property is within the New Forest National Park, you will need to apply to the Park Authority for planning permission.

 If the business property is within the New Forest district, you can apply for planning permission.
 Before making an application, we suggest you use our pre-application service.

 On 13 May 2020, the government published a written ministerial statement on planning and construction working hours.
 This statement expects local planning authorities to approve requests to extend construction working hours temporarily to ensure safe working in line with social distancing guidelines until 9pm, Monday to Saturday, unless there are very compelling reasons against this.
-You can find out more using the link using this link Find out information on the extension of hours for construction sites
+Find out more about the extension of hours for construction sites.

 Planning permission deadlines will be extended by the Government under new measures to boost the building of thousands of new homes after three months of restrictions.
 Planning approvals with an expiry date between the start of lockdown in March and the end of this year will be extended to 1 April 2021.
-You can find out more using the link using this link Find out information on the extension of hours for construction sites
+Find out more about the extension of hours for construction sites.